bang/linkmus/README.md

 	* exec `forever app.js`

-2. Installing with another https
+2. Installing with another http server

-	* Google it!
+	* Google 'how to serve node app in nginx/apache/iis or whatever'!

+3. Mapping NFS(Linux only)

+	* Enable NFS support on your NFS provider(NAS or wherever...)

+	* open 'get-music' script and edit 'mountpoint' variable

+	* run `./get-music` (root privileges/sudo is required)

+	* To generate a new JSON music list, run `perl link_creator.pl`

+	* move 'list-new.json' file to 'resources' directory

+4. Mapping music in another way

+	* If you want to keep the same structure, you need to put all your mp3

 ## Notes for this version

 * Searching engine tested on Chrome and Firefox(has issues yet.
-But much better!)
+But it's much better!)

 * Appearance on default theme(actually is the only theme right now) is better

+## Limitations

+* Less ugly!

+* Pseudo-theme support.
+Working at

+* Less ugly at the moment...

+* Theme support must be better!
+Trying to improve my CSS

+* No mobile support

+* No playlist support(working at)

+* 'Smooth' search engine doesn't working in Chrome yet.
+But works!

+## Bugs

+* player timeline animation is not tottaly right.

+* When NFS fails everything is freezing.

+* Search fails in some cases on Firefox(working at)

 ## Author